Oste Erceg

-Life
+Biography

-Erceg was born in Gornji Rakani, where he attended elementary and high school, graduating in 1966.
-He started painting in 1967, while attending the College of Textile - Chemical School in Zagreb, from which he graduated in 1972.
-Beginning in 1973, Erceg worked as an engineer in a textile industry.
+Erceg was born in Gornji Rakani, where he completed elementary and high school, graduating in 1966.
+He began painting in 1967, while studying at the College of Textile-Chemical School in Zagreb, from which he graduated in 1972.
+In 1973, Erceg began working as an engineer in the textile industry.
 In 1986, he enrolled in a painting course at the Academy of Arts in Belgrade, which he attended until 1990.

+Erceg died on 4 June 2025 at the age of 78.

 Work

-Erceg is notable for producing all his work as fingerpainting.
+Erceg was notable for producing all his work as fingerpainting.
 His work focuses largely on his homeland of Gornji Rakani, and his memories of the war in Bosnia and Herzegovina.
 His oeuvre comprises 300 works, of which 100 have been sold to collectors from Australia to the Americas.

 Reception

-In her book Slikano perom art historian Danka Damjanović describes Erceg as a painter who developed his talent and style in isolation from other artists, who paints with emotion and expression as a means of cleansing and self-realization.
+In her book Slikano perom art historian Danka Damjanović describes Erceg as a painter who developed his talent and style in isolation from other artists, who painted with emotion and expression as a means of cleansing and self-realization.

 Academician Enver Mandžić attributes Erceg's sense of color to his training as a textile dyeing engineer.
 On Erceg's portraiture, Mandžić says "In every one of his portraits, we can discover those deep emotional traits that are immortalized in the spirit of artists and models."